#ABBA Reunites For The First Time In 35 Years To Make New Music

 The members of the Swedish pop group ABBA announced today via their official Instagram that they have gotten the band back together and have reunited to make new music for the first time in 35 years.
 The four members of ABBA said that the project for the ABBA avatars, called “Abbatars,” sparked the creative juices, and it’s like no time has passed.

-On the ABBA official Instagram page, the four members of ABBA, Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni-Frid Lyngstad, posted a message to their fans today.
+On the ABBA official Instagram page, the four members of ABBA, Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad, posted a message to their fans today.

 “The decision to go ahead with the exciting ABBA avatar tour project had an unexpected consequence.
 We all felt that, after some 35 years, it could be fun to join forces again and go into the recording studio.
 So we did.”